khaoularj/requirement-analysis/README.md

 ## What is Requirement Analysis?
 Requirement Analysis is a key phase in the Software Development Lifecycle (SDLC) where project needs are gathered, documented, and analyzed to define the scope and objectives clearly.
 It ensures all stakeholders have a shared understanding of functional and non-functional requirements, acceptance criteria, and potential challenges.

+## Why is Requirement Analysis Important?

-It is important because of its:
+Requirement Analysis is important because of its:
   - **Clarity**: Defines precise expectations and project scope.
   - **Risk Reduction**: Identifies issues early, avoiding costly changes later.
   - **Efficiency**: Guides development with clear requirements, reducing errors.